Determined22/Rank-Emotion-Cause/README.md

 This repo contains the code of the following paper:

 **Effective Inter-Clause Modeling for End-to-End Emotion-Cause Pair Extraction**.
-In *Proc. of ACL 2020: The 58th Annual Conference of the Association for Computational Linguistics*.
+In *Proc. of ACL 2020: The 58th Annual Conference of the Association for Computational Linguistics*, pages 3171--3181. [[link](https://www.aclweb.org/anthology/2020.acl-main.289/)]

 <br>